-- Basics of programming using Matlab/Simulink - simple numerical methods: Systems of linear equations, numerical integration & differentiation, finding zeros, - numerical solution of differential equations - application of methods by using case studies (e.g. mechanical and electric systems) - basics of optimization to implement different solutions and discern how appropriate to the problem they are.
+- simple numerical methods: Systems of linear equations, numerical integration & differentiation, finding zeros, to implement different solutions and discern how appropriate to the problem they are.
 In simple cases, they are also able to evaluate their results in terms of plausibility and accuracy.